Singularity and differentiability at the origin of static and spherically symmetric black holes: Introduction

-While the listed solutions are typically crafted to regularize second-derivative curvature invariants in general relativity, such as the Ricci scalar $R$ and Kretschmann scalar~$\tensor{R}{_{\mu\nu\rho\sigma}}\tensor{R}{^{\mu\nu\rho\sigma}}$, as already pointed out in~\cite{Burzilla:2020utr, Giacchini:2021pmr}, these models may still yield divergences in higher-derivative curvature invariants, such as $\Box^N R$ and $\tensor{R}{_{\mu\nu\rho\sigma}}\Box^N\tensor{R}{^{\mu\nu\rho\sigma}}$.
-The importance of such invariants becomes apparent in the perturbative approach to quantum gravity where the action often includes these terms, originating, for example, from the renormalization of loop diagrams~\cite{Birrell:1982ix}, or from the low-energy limits of theories that are expected to be valid at high energies, like string theory~\cite{Asorey:1996hz}.
+The listed solutions are typically crafted to regularize second-derivative curvature invariants in general relativity, such as the Ricci scalar $R$ and Kretschmann scalar.
+Thus, despite being commonly referred to as ``regular black holes'' in the literature, as already pointed out in~\cite{Burzilla:2020utr,Giacchini:2021pmr}, these models may still yield divergences in higher-derivative curvature invariants, such as $\Box^N R$ and $\tensor{R}{_{\mu\nu\rho\sigma}}\Box^N\tensor{R}{^{\mu\nu\rho\sigma}}$.
+The importance of such invariants becomes apparent in the perturbative approach to quantum gravity where the action often includes these terms, originating, for example, from the renormalization of loop diagrams~\cite{Birrell:1982ix} or from the low-energy limits of theories that are expected to be valid at high energies, like string theory~\cite{Asorey:1996hz}.
 Clearly, these curvature invariants play a central role also in higher-derivative theories of gravity, including those with an infinite number of derivatives of the metric~\cite{Modesto:2011kw}.
-Furthermore, the appearance of higher-derivative curvature terms may be justified in light of the finite action principle~\cite{Barrow:1988act,Barrow:2019gzc,Lehners:2019ibe,Jonas:2021xkx}, since, as investigated in~\cite{Borissova:2020knn,Borissova:2023kzq,Borissova:2024hkc} for a static and spherically symmetric spacetime, when the action contains curvature tensors of higher order and the spacetime is singular, the divergence of these additional operators can lead to the divergence of the action functional, which, in turn, suppresses the contribution of that singular spacetime in the gravitational path integral.
+Furthermore, the appearance of higher-derivative curvature terms may be justified in light of the finite action principle~\cite{Barrow:1988act,Barrow:2019gzc,Lehners:2019ibe,Jonas:2021xkx}, since, as investigated in~\cite{Borissova:2020knn,Borissova:2023kzq,Borissova:2024hkc} for a static and spherically symmetric spacetime, when the action contains curvature tensors of higher order and the spacetime is $C^{k}$-inextendible to $r=0$ in the sense of {\it i)}, the divergence of these additional operators can lead to the divergence of the action functional, which, in turn, suppresses the contribution of this spacetime in the gravitational path integral.